 - Athletes cannot prevent their image or name from being shown during public events unless it concerns their private life.

-- Whether it’s a sponsor or a media company, anyone who uses an athlete’s image or name for profit must obtain for consent.
+- Whether it’s a sponsor or a media company, anyone who uses an athlete’s image or name for profit must ask for consent.

-- Athletes must remain vigilant and enforce their rights to protect their public image.
+- Athletes must stay vigilant and enforce their rights to protect their personal brand.

 It is essential for public figures and athletes to be aware of their rights and the legal mechanisms available to protect their personality rights, and to proactively defend their rights against commercial exploitation.